 More on ruka & kuusamo

-Floating in the rapids is one of the fun activities that you can do in Ruka Kuusamo!
-And, it’s super fun in winter!
+Floating in the icy rapids is one of the fun activities that you can do in Ruka Kuusamo!
+Feel yourself weightess and let the river carry you down!

 Polar Night Light Festival brings light in the middle of winter darkness!
 Event is held during the last two weeks of January at Ruka Ski Resort in Kuusamo Finland.